winterdharma/DharmaPearls/01_agama/dirgha/index.md

 DĀ 25 [The Naked Wanderer](DA_25.html) (∥ [DN 8](https://suttacentral.net/dn8){: target="_blank"}) [T 1.102c25]

-A Non-Buddhist wandering ascetic from the Kāśyapa clan pays the Buddha a visit.
+A non-Buddhist wandering ascetic from the Kāśyapa clan pays the Buddha a visit.
 He asks about the allegation that the Buddha had denounced all the traditional practices of self-mortification and those who practiced them.
 The Buddha gives him a teaching about the difference between his method and that of self-mortifying ascetics.
 {: .synopsis}

 DĀ 26 [Knowledge of the Three Vedas](DA_26.html) (∥ [DN 13](https://suttacentral.net/dn13){: target="_blank"}) [T 1.104c17]